Join me!

 Why Hardy Perennials?

 I often go by my old house to see how the front-yard perennial garden is doing.
 I have watched it over the past several years continue to bloom and grow and look lovely, despite the lack of interest the new owners have in gardening.
-It was so hard to leave the garden behind, but what I left was a number of hardy perennials that needed little care. bright red echinacea flowers
+It was so hard to leave the garden behind, but what I left was a number of hardy perennials that needed little care.

 I figured the new gardeners would get two or three years of relatively maintenance-free flowers in the garden before it needed some care.
 And, boy, was I ever right!
-They didn’t water the garden, cut back, divide, or care for any of the plants and yet it STILL continued to thrive.
+They didn’t water the garden, cut back, divide, or care for any of the plants, and yet it STILL continued to thrive.

 lady's mantle is a hardy perennial that thrives in shade